• Skip to primary navigation

 Instructions

-• Wash and peel all your blood oranges and mandarins, dice the oranges and cut the mandarins in half lengthwise.
+• Wash and peel all your oranges and mandarins, dice the oranges and cut the mandarins in half lengthwise.

 • Peel and cut your avocado into chunks and squeeze on some lemon juice to prevent browning add to your bowl.